 International students are not eligible for the U.S. government-sponsored loans that allow American students to finance their medical educations, and there is very little scholarship money available.

 In short, international students who are committed to preparing for a medical career, and who hope to receive their medical education at an American medical school, should think carefully before applying for admission to an undergraduate program in the United States.
-For additional information, please contact Leslie North.
+For additional information, please contact Leslie Bell.